microo8/golymer/README.md

 The struct name, in CamelCase, is converted to the kebab-case.
 Because html custom elements must have at least one dash in the name, the struct name must also have at least one "hump" in the camel case name. `(MyElem -> my-elem)`.
 So, for example, an struct named `Foo` will not be defined and the `Define` function will return an error.

-Also the constructor fuction must have an special shape.
-It can't take no arguments and must return an *pointer* to an struct that embeds the `golymer.Element` struct.
+Also the constructor fuction must have a special shape.
+It can't take no arguments and must return a *pointer* to an struct that embeds the `golymer.Element` struct.

 ## element attributes